-The E-BAM is supplied with a CD containing a free copy of the Comet[TM] program, which is a simple Windows-based communications terminal program developed by Met One Instruments.
+The Comet[TM] program and manual is available free from www.metone.com.
+It is a simple Windowsbased communications terminal program developed by Met One Instruments.
 This is the recommended method for all E-BAM data retrieval, since Comet allows the user to easily download the data logs, error logs, and settings (EEPROM) files from the E-BAM without the user having to know any of the underlying communications protocols.
-The Comet CD also contains a very comprehensive pdf user's manual for the program.
 Install the program onto the computer that you will be using for data retrieval, and review the manual for complete data examples.
 Comet replaces the obsolete TUS (Terminal Utility Software) program.
 Note: If you use Comet for E-BAM data retrieval, you will not need to use any of the terminal program setups or "AutoMet" commands shown in the following two sections of this manual.